steady-space/steadyspace/content/wp14-ember-glow-levels.md

 > 🔥 Heat, light, energy.

-Desert evenings steady everything — the air, the glow, the quiet horizon. <i>Desert Glow Levels</i> was created to bring that warmth and balance to your screen.
-From soft sand to terracotta night tones, these gradients create a backdrop that feels grounded, calming, and intentional.
+Flame steadies everything — heat glows, shadows deepen, sparks fade to calm. <i>Ember Glow Levels</i> was created to capture that fiery balance in radiant gradients.
+From coral and orange to ember brown and charcoal, this pack adds warmth and intensity to your space.
+Designed to bring warmth and intensity, it’s a vibrant backdrop for setups that thrive on bold color and radiance.

 <i>Flame flickers to dusk,
 Amber fades to ember glow,